fjp/fjp.github.io/collections/_design-patterns/template-method-pattern.md

     <figcaption>Template Method Pattern.</figcaption>
 </figure>

+The Template Method defines the steps of an algorithm and allows subclasses to provide the implementation for one or more steps.

 The following example shows one possible implementation of the Template Method pattern.
 It is about producing coffee and tea.
 The steps for each beverage are similar: